bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

    {
       "TimeZero": "REQUIRED",
       "ScanStart": "REQUIRED",
-      "InjectionStart": ("REQUIRED","This corresponds to DICOM tag (0018,1072) `RadioPharamaceutical Stop Time` converted to seconds relative to TimeZero."), "FrameTimesStart": "REQUIRED",
+      "InjectionStart": ("REQUIRED", "This corresponds to DICOM Tag (0018,1072) `RadioPharamaceutical Stop Time` converted to seconds relative to TimeZero."), "FrameTimesStart": "REQUIRED",
       "FrameDuration": "REQUIRED",
       "InjectionEnd": ("RECOMMENDED","This corresponds to DICOM Tag (0018,1073) `Radiopharmaceutical Stop Time` converted to seconds relative to TimeZero."),